Andrew Benintendi Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 11 K/9, the second-best in the league.
+- The pitching staff for the Twins has a collective 10.5 K/9, the second-best in MLB.

-- The Twins have a 2.48 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.63).

-- Twins pitchers combine to give up eight home runs (0.9 per game), the ninth-fewest in the league.
+- Twins pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Maeda (0-1) takes the mound for the Twins to make his second start this season.
+- The Twins are sending Lopez (1-0) to make his third start of the season.

-- His last appearance was on Tuesday against the Miami Marlins, when the right-hander threw five innings, surrendering one earned run while allowing three hits.
+- His most recent time out was on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.